wigging/wigging.github.io/_articles/docker.md

 layout: article
 ---

-# Docker commands

 An overview of various Docker commands are discussed below.
 The commands were tested on a Mac but they should be similar on other systems.
 Name of the image is represented by `<image>`.
-Name of the container is represented by `<container>`.
-Name of a volume is represented by `<volume>`.
+Name of the container is represented by `<container>` while name of a volume is represented by `<volume>`.

 ## Images